cactus-compute/example-react-agents/README.md

 ## Overview

-This app demonstrates how to integrate AI agents into a React Native application using the Cactus framework.
+This app demonstrates how to integrate local AI agents into a React Native application using the Cactus framework.
 The app features a text input where AI inference is automatically triggered each time you type a period (`.`), allowing for real-time AI assistance and suggestions.

 ## How It Works